mfsjr/manifold-dx/README.md

   }
 }
 ```
 - How to hook up AppState to manifold-dx.
-Note that we define mutation checking for development, so if anything other than an action modifies our state, we fail fast with descriptive error.
+Note that we define mutation checking for development, so if anything other than an action modifies our state, we fail fast with a descriptive error.
 ```typescript jsx
 export class AppStore extends Store<AppState> {